ArduPilot/ardupilot_wiki/common/source/docs/common-crsf-telemetry.rst

 .. image:: ../../../images/crsf-param-editor.png

 .. note:: Some autopilots will not display the parameter values that have text names, as text, but rather as a number, in order to save flash space.
-See  :ref:`common-limited-firmware` for those without CRSF TEXT capability.
+See  :ref:`common-limited_firmware` for those without CRSF TEXT capability.